hibccr/fxtwitter-gui-example/README.md

 # fxtwitter-gui-example

-This project is a Web GUI of fxtwitter's api.
+This project is a Web GUI of FxEmbed's api.
 Written by Vue3 and Vite.

-If you want to read fxtwitter's api docs, please jump to [https://github.com/FixTweet/FxTwitter/wiki/API-Home](https://github.com/FixTweet/FxTwitter/wiki/API-Home)
+If you want to read FxEmbed's api docs, please jump to [https://github.com/FxEmbed/FxEmbed/wiki/API-Home](https://github.com/FxEmbed/FxEmbed/wiki/API-Home)

-Disclaimer: This project is not affiliated with​​ FxTwitter, and it is a ​​rudimentary prototype project.
+Disclaimer: This project is not affiliated with​​ FxEmbed, and it is a ​​rudimentary prototype project.
 If you have any questions regarding this project, please submit them via the Issues.

 ## Recommended IDE Setup